In honor of National Volunteer Week, we’re recognizing a few of the many amazing volunteers who make Pi Kappa Alpha great.

 Jake Vanderlugt (Adrian, Zeta Lambda ’14) first started serving the Fraternity as a volunteer in 2015 as the Southern Michigan Alumni Association’s Director of Communications.
-Since beginning his volunteer journey, he has served Pikes from his own chapter and hometown, Pike alumni in the Kansas City area, and the men of the Colony at Northwest Missouri State.
+Since beginning his volunteer journey, he has served Pikes from his own chapter and hometown, Pike alumni in the Kansas City area, and the men of the provisional chapter at Northwest Missouri State.
 As someone who volunteers with multiple groups in different states and who travels frequently for work, he is no stranger to remote advising.

 Remote advising….is this a thing?
 When you hear the term advising its normal to think back to the personal experience you had with your chapter advisor or another advisor from your chapter’s Alumni Advisory Board (AAB).
 Regardless if it was 5 or 20 years ago, ask yourself what sticks out about these experiences?
 For me it was the fact our chapter advisor would drive well over two hours round trip in support of our weekly chapter meetings.
 We had another advisor who attended our meetings and helped instill the importance and fun in our community service efforts through his community connections.
 These gestures spoke more than words knowing we had the support of our advisors.
 The alumni presence at our chapter meetings allowed us to complete more business, staying on schedule, and helped bridge the gap between active members and our alumni.